 - Texas State Bar

-John has litigated and tried a wide variety of cases to favorable jury verdicts, including the following representative matters:
+John has litigated and tried a wide variety of cases to favorable verdicts or settlements, including the following representative matters:

-- Led litigation team in defending natural gas pipeline operator against claims for catastrophic injuries, including permanent nerve damage and implantation of a spinal cord stimulator, following a motor vehicle collision allegedly caused by a dangerous condition in created by oil and gas client's sub-contractors in a state highway.
-John secured a favorable settlement of these claims following completion of fact and expert discovery, and secured complete indemnity on behalf of his clients for the settlement amounts.
+- Defended natural gas pipeline operator against claims for catastrophic injuries following a motor vehicle collision allegedly caused by a dangerous condition created by sub-contractors.
+Secured a favorable settlement and complete indemnity from sub-contractors.

-- Led litigation team in defending natural gas pipeline operator against claims for severe burn injuries arising from pipeline "flash fire" explosion.
-Following successful assertion of statutory and other defenses, as well as extensive third-party practice, John secured a favorable settlement of these claims, and secured complete indemnity from independent contractors and their insurers for the settlement amounts.
+- Defended natural gas pipeline operator against claims for severe burn injuries arising from pipeline explosion.
+Secured a favorable settlement of these claims and complete indemnity from sub-contractors.

-- Member of trial team securing take-nothing jury verdict on behalf of developer and bonding company in breach of contract, quantum meruit, and bond claims arising from problematic construction and development project of large residential subdivision in central Texas.
+- Trial counsel securing take-nothing verdict on behalf of developer and bonding company in breach of contract, quantum meruit, and bond claims arising from construction and development project of large residential subdivision in central Texas.

-- Represents local and national employers involved in employment disputes, including FLSA collective actions, state law wage and hour class actions, enforcement of non-competition and non-disclosure agreements, and other employment-related matters.
+- Represents local and national employers involved in employment disputes, including nationwide FLSA collective actions, as well as state law wage and hour class actions.